 Yutong holds a Bachelor’s degree in Management and Organizational Studies – Specialized in Finance and Accounting from Western University.
 She obtained her CPA designation in 2015 and is currently working towards the CFA designation.
 She is a dog/cat lover, and currently has two adorable cats.

-Umesh is a Venture Partner at Thomvest Ventures focused on investments in the cybersecurity and cloud infrastructure sectors and working closely with founders and CEOs of companies developing disruptive platforms solving key pain-points for CIO and CISOs .
-He currently serves as a Board Member at Avalanche Technology, Bolster, ShiftLeft, and Tactus Technology, and as a Board Observer at Clari and ShieldX.
-He is also an investor in Baffle and ThousandEyes.
+Umesh is a Venture Partner at Thomvest Ventures focused on investments in the cybersecurity and cloud infrastructure sectors partnering with founders and CEOs of companies developing disruptive platforms solving key pain-points for CIO and CISOs .
+He currently serves as a Board Member at Avalanche Technology, Bolster, ShiftLeft, and Tactus Technology and Impinj(public) and as a Board Observer at Clari.
+He is also an investor in Baffle and Harness.

 Prior to joining Thomvest, Umesh was a successful entrepreneur, investor and CEO of a public company.
 He most recently worked for over 8 years at Bessemer Venture Partners in their Menlo Park offices.
 Prior to Bessemer, he was an Executive Vice President at LSI after its acquisition of a public video infrastructure and distribution company in C-Cube Microsystems, where he served as President and CEO.
 Umesh has served on over 30 public and private company boards, bringing extensive operating experience and skill set valued by CEOs and founders.

-Previously he was a Board Member at Mellanox (Public, Sold to Nvidia), Integrated Device Technology (Public, Sold to Renasas), Lastline (Private, Sold to VMware),Blue Willow Systems (Private, Sold to Philips), Avnera (Private, Sold to Skyworks), Skyhigh Networks (Private, Sold to McAfee), C-Cube Microsystems (Public, Sold to LSI), Entropic Communications (Public, Sold to Maxlinear), Silicon Image (Public, Sold to Lattice), Elantec (Public, Sold to Intersil), Berkeley Design Automation (Private, Sold to Mentor Graphics), Monolithic Power Systems (Public), Tilera (Private, Sold to EZchip) and PA Semi (Private, Sold to Apple), and a Board Observer at ShieldX (Sold to Fortinet).
+Previously, he was a Board Member at Mellanox (Public, Sold to Nvidia), Integrated Device Technology (Public, Sold to Renasas), Lastline (Private, Sold to VMware),Blue Willow Systems (Private, Sold to Philips), Avnera (Private, Sold to Skyworks), Skyhigh Networks (Private, Sold to McAfee), C-Cube Microsystems (Public, Sold to LSI), Entropic Communications (Public, Sold to Maxlinear), Silicon Image (Public, Sold to Lattice), Elantec (Public, Sold to Intersil), Berkeley Design Automation (Private, Sold to Mentor Graphics), Monolithic Power Systems (Public), Tilera (Private, Sold to EZchip), PA Semi (Private, Sold to Apple), and a Board Observer at ShieldX (Sold to Fortinet).
 He was also an investor of Thousand Eyes (Private, Sold to Cisco).

-Yvonne works as the Controller for Thomvest Asset Management in our Toronto office.
+Yvonne works as the Director of Accounting and Finance for Thomvest Asset Management in the Toronto office.
 She started with Thomvest in 1998, and has managed the growth of the accounting and finance team to four employees.
 She is involved in many operational aspects of Thomvest, as well as the tax planning and compliance function.